 3. Upon receiving the request, the MSGin5G Server processes each of the UE de-registration from the list individually as specified in clause 8.2.4.
 The MSGin5G Server deletes any applicable UE Service ID in the List of individual UE Service ID and associated MSGin5G Client Profile information that it has stored.

-Editor's note: Security aspects of Non-MSGin5G UE bulk de-registration is the responsibility of SA3.
+NOTE 2: The security aspects of bulk (de-)registration is specified in Annex Y.6 of 3GPP TS 33.501 [16].

 4. The MSGin5G Server replies with a Non-MSGin5G UE bulk de-registration response as shown in table 8.2.10-2.